The Seasons of Life

 Not just because people lost all their savings or their house,

-but because there is no other option in America today other than continue to work.
+but because there is no other option in America today other than continuing to work.

 Things cost too much, medical care costs too much, gas costs too much,

-But, more than any of this, we have no other vision of life.
+But, even more than any of this, we have no other vision of life;

-No other vision of what we should do.
+no other vision of what season of life we are in or what we should do.

 We have not only lost our connection to anything more than work,

 we have lost our relationship to the seasons of life and to nature;

 we have lost the purpose of life; we have lost what used to be called - God.